flirtyquizcontact-rgb/love-and-flirty-quiz-policy/terms_of_service.md

-# Terms of Service — Love & Flirty Quiz
+Terms of Service — Love & Flirty Quiz

-_Last updated: 08 Sep 2025_
+Last updated: 12 Sep 2025

-Welcome to **Love & Flirty Quiz** (also “**FlirtyQuiz**”, “the App”).
-By using the App, you agree to these Terms.
+Welcome to Love & Flirty Quiz (“the App”, “we”, “our”).
+By downloading or using the App, you agree to these Terms of Service.

+The App is developed and published by QuizFans Studio.

-## 1. Eligibility & Content
+1. Eligibility & Content

+The App is designed for users aged 13 and older.

+The App contains light, non-explicit flirting content, for entertainment purposes only.

+If you are under 13, you may not use the App.
+If you are between 13–17, you should use the App under parental guidance.

-The App is intended for **adults (18+)**.
-It offers light, non-explicit flirting content.
-Do not use the App where it is illegal to do so.
+Do not use the App in jurisdictions where its use is prohibited.

-## 2. License
+2. License

-We grant you a personal, non-transferable, revocable license to use the App for non-commercial purposes in accordance with these Terms.
+We grant you a limited, non-exclusive, non-transferable, revocable license to use the App for personal, non-commercial purposes only.

-## 3. Purchases & Premium
+3. Purchases & Premium

-Premium content may be offered via **Google Play Billing**.
-Prices may change.
-All transactions are handled by Google; applicable store terms and tax rules apply.
-Access to Premium is granted to the purchasing account.
+Some features (e.g., Premium Pack) may require payment via Google Play Billing.

+All purchases are processed by Google Play; their terms, policies, and applicable tax rules apply.

+Premium access is linked to the purchasing Google account.

-## 4. Ads
+4. Advertising

+The Standard Pack of the App may display advertising (Google AdMob or similar).

+Premium Pack is ad-free.

-The App may display advertising (e.g., via Google AdMob).
-You can limit personalized ads in your device settings.
+You can control personalized ads via your device or Google account settings.

-## 5. User Conduct
+5. User Conduct

-Do not misuse the App, attempt to reverse engineer it, disrupt its operation, or violate laws.
-Respect others and use the App responsibly.
+You agree not to:

+Misuse or interfere with the App.

+Attempt to reverse engineer, decompile, or hack the App.

+Use the App in ways that violate applicable laws or harm others.

-## 6. Intellectual Property
+6. Intellectual Property

-All content (questions, texts, UI, graphics) is owned by **QuizFans Studio** or its licensors and protected by applicable laws.
-You may not copy or redistribute without permission.
+All content (questions, texts, design, graphics, code) belongs to QuizFans Studio or its licensors.

+You may not copy, reproduce, or redistribute the App or its content without written permission.

-## 7. Disclaimers
+7. Disclaimers

-The App is provided “AS IS” without warranties of any kind.
-We do not guarantee uninterrupted or error-free operation or specific outcomes.
+The App is provided “AS IS”, without warranties of any kind.

+We do not guarantee uninterrupted service, error-free operation, or specific results.

-## 8. Limitation of Liability
+8. Limitation of Liability

-To the maximum extent permitted by law, we are not liable for indirect, incidental, special, or consequential damages arising from use of the App.
+To the fullest extent permitted by law, QuizFans Studio is not responsible for indirect, incidental, or consequential damages resulting from your use of the App.

-## 9. Termination
+9. Termination

 We may suspend or terminate access if you breach these Terms.

 You may stop using the App at any time by uninstalling it.

-## 10. Changes
+10. Changes

-We may modify these Terms; continued use after changes means acceptance.
-The “Last updated” date applies.
+We may update these Terms from time to time.
+The “Last updated” date at the top applies.
+Continued use of the App means acceptance of the updated Terms.

-## 11. Contact
+11. Contact

-**QuizFans Studio** — **flirtyquiz.contact@gmail.com**
+If you have questions about these Terms, contact us at:
+📧 flirtyquiz.contact@gmail.com